chrisdev/django-wagtail-feeds/README.rst

 Getting Started
 ---------------

+**The latest release (0.1.0) breaks backward compatibility  with previous versions of Wagtail which were baseed Django 1.x.
+Use 0.0.8 for projects based on older versions of Wagtail**

 To use Django Wagtail Feeds in a project::

     pip install django-wagtail-feeds

 Remember to add ``wagtail_feeds`` to installed apps in settings file.